thibaudclement/cs269i/docs/lecture-1.md

 Even more formally, game theorists somtimes use the term **Dominant Strategy Incentive Compatible**:

 <div class="definition" markdown="1">
-<strong>Definition: Dominant Strategy Incentive Compatible - DSIC</strong>
+<strong>Definition: Dominant Strategy Incentive Compatible (DSIC)</strong>

 A mechanism is dominant strategy incentive compatible if truthfulness is a dominant strategy for each participant.
-That is, being truthful is a best response regardless of other players' actions.
+That is, being truthful is the best response regardless of other players' actions.
 </div>

 <div class="theorem" markdown="1">